arkalira/MQTT_Haproxy/README.md

 - Using this configuration: https://github.com/rainisto/haproxy-emqtt we will generate the docker image.
 - This image expose the following ports: 80 443 1883 and 18083.
 If you dont need any of them, comment it before generate the new image.
+- Change the balance for TCP port 1883 from balance to leastconn.

 ```
 mkdir -p /opt/mqtt/haproxy \